7 Type 1 Diabetes Symptoms to Know, According to Experts

-Excessive thirst, also called polydipsia, is a common sign of type 1 and type 2 diabetes.
-As your body loses fluid through increased urination, you naturally drink more to try to replenish what's lost.
-“The amount of water in your body will go down, and you will become thirsty,” says Dr. Finken.
+Excessive thirst, also called polydipsia, is a common sign of both type 1 and type 2 diabetes.
+Because you're peeing more often, your body is losing a lot of fluid and you naturally drink more to try to replenish what's lost, says Dr. Goyal.
 Then you end up with a vicious cycle: Feeling thirsty leads to drinking more leads to urinating more and on it goes.
-(You may also feel hungrier than usual if your body isn't getting the energy it needs from food.)
+(You may also feel hungrier than usual if your body isn't getting the energy it needs.)

 Unexplained weight loss

-With no sugar to sustain them, starving cells start looking for alternate energy sources.
-Your body breaks down fat and muscle to use for energy, and that can cause rapid weight loss, even if you're eating normally.
+With no sugar to sustain them, starving cells start looking for alternative energy sources.
+When your body starts breaking down fat and muscle to use for energy, it can cause rapid weight loss even if you're eating normally.

-High levels of glucose in your bloodstream can cause fluid in your eyes to start leaking into the lens.
+The more concentrated sugar is in your blood, the more likely it will be to affect your eyes.
+High blood sugar can cause something called hyperosmolarity, which draws water out of organs in the body, says Dr. Goyal.
+So, high levels of glucose in your bloodstream can cause fluid in your eyes to start leaking into the lens.
 This can make the lens swell and change shape, which can lead to blurry vision.

 This is different from the eye damage that can occur if blood sugar levels are consistently high over long periods of time, which can lead to blindness.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter